shaloo/docs.arcana/docs/guides/validators/index.md

 # DKG Validators

-!!! note "Trusted Partners Only"
+!!! an-note "Trusted Partners Only"

       Currently, only trusted partners can participate in the ADKG protocol as third-party [[concept-validator-nodes|DKG validator nodes]].
 We are planning to onboard other third-party validators in the future.